paper-trail-gem/paper_trail/.github/ISSUE_TEMPLATE/feature-suggestion.md

 ---
-name: I want to build a new feature, but need help
-about: 'FEATURE REQUESTS NOT ACCEPTED.
-You can ask for help with something that you would like to build.
-We''ll help, but you must build it yourself (prepare a PR).

-'
+name: Feature suggestion
+about: Suggest a feature that you'd like to build
-title:
+title: ''
-labels:
+labels: ''
-assignees:
+assignees: ''

 ---

 Thank you for your contribution!

-Due to limited volunteers, issues that do not follow these instructions will be closed without comment.
+Due to limited volunteers, issues that do not follow this template will be closed without comment.

-Check the following boxes:

-- [ ] I am committed to building this feature myself
-- [ ] I will respond to feedback, and build this feature, in a reasonable amount of time

 **Is your feature suggestion related to a problem?
 Please describe.**